spookylukey/django-paypal/README.md

 * Lots of fields store QueryDict dumps b/c we're not sure exactly what we're getting - would be cool to be able to access those fields like they were a dict (JSONField)

 * Express Checkout flow with recurring payments doesn't like the tokens its getting...

+* Would also be awesome to have a feed of successful payments so you keep up to date with how rich you're getting.

 License (MIT)
 =============